TrailsofGold/whitepaper/docs/tokenomics/pgld_token.md

 ## Minting

-All the PGLD supply is minted on launch day, but unlocked following a vesting schedule.
+Minting is controlled by the game DAO.
+However 50% of the total supply will be allocated to the game on launch day.

 ?> See [Token distribution](tokenomics/token_distribution) for more details.

 ## Usage

+PGLD is used:
-PGLD is used to reward players.
+- to reward players
+- to buy ships (along with PRBT)
+- as DAO governance token

 A share of the PGLD tokens are put in a reward pool contract following a vesting schedule (see [Token distribution](tokenomics/token_distribution)).

-PGLD go out of the reward pool when:
+PGLD goes out of the reward pool when a treasure is found.
-- A treasure is found
-- A ship wreck is found

-PGLD go into the reward pool when:
-- New PGLD are unlocked from the vesting schedule

-PGLD collected for ships and items sales is sent to the treasury.
+PGLD collected for ships and items sales is sent to the DAO treasury.

-?> In a near futur, PGLD will be used to take more actions during the game.
-See [Future concepts](game_concept/future_concepts).